 The smoothies, of course, are also great.
 Expect a constant crowd during peak hours at the original Lanikai location.
 You can also try their original acai bowls at the Whole Foods in Kaka’ako.
 (More on that, below.)

 Whole Foods Queen

-^ I mention this only because not everyone is willing to make the trip out to Kailua to go to the original outpost.
-Swinging by this Whole Foods (which also has an excellent poke bar!) is a great place to get a good, fast, authentic acai bowl in Honolulu proper.
+^ I mention this only because not everyone is willing to make the trip to the original outpost in Kailua.
+Swinging by this Whole Foods (which also has an excellent poke bar!) is a great way to get a good, fast, authentic acai bowl in Honolulu.
 In a pinch, it gets the job done.

 There’s tons of parking available in the on-site garage.
 Plus, it’s fun to walk over to Salt at Our Kaka’ako for shopping, dinner, or drinks afterward.
 Some people even stop here en route to the airport to get one last acai bowl before leaving the island.
 It’s quick, tasty, and relatively cheap.

 Made local, organic produce whenever possible, their acai bowls contain less added sugar than many of the other acai bowls on O’ahu.
 As a result, they have a clean, slightly more tangy mouthfeel.
 We also love the cute little orchid flower they place on top of each bowl.
 (Those are locally-grown, as well.)

 At Heavenly Island Lifestyle, the acai and pitaya bowls also come in “mini” sizes.
 Pair them with a salad or eggs in the morning for a refreshing taste of the tropics.
 These you can actually finish before they melt.

 Or, you can get the large acai bowl as a meal– there’s certainly enough fresh fruit to hold you over.
 (Just ask for tropical fruit to keep the flavors local.)